arch-js/arch-cli/README.md

-reflex-cli
+arch-cli
 ==========

-Command line tool for the Reflex framework
+Command line tool for the Arch framework